-Due to high tides, Southport Beach Car Park will be closed from Wednesday May 24 until after high tide on Tuesday May 30.
+Due to high tides, Southport Beach Car Park will be closed from Thursday June 22 until Thursday June 29.

-Due to high tides, Ainsdale Beach Car Park will be closed from Thursday, May 25 until after Sunday, May 28.
+Due to high tides, parking at Ainsdale Beach Car Park will be reduced from Saturday, June 24 until Tuesday, June 27.

 Please note that beach car parks can be closed at other times, for other reasons such as severe weather or organised events.